Protests turn Hong Kong's council elections into referendum on Lam's government

 The Nov.
 24 election does not directly shape the makeup of the city’s powerful Legislative Council, though the district councils control local spending and serve as a training ground for up-and-coming politicians.

-A strong showing from candidates sympathetic to the protesters would also be a demonstration of popular support and help legitimize a movement the government has sought to dismiss.
+A strong showing from candidates sympathetic to the protesters would also be a demonstration of popular support and help legitimise a movement the government has sought to dismiss.

 It could also boost representation in the 1,200-strong committee that selects Hong Kong’s chief executive, about a tenth of which is drawn from district councils.